patrickdappollonio/gc-rust/README.md

 gc-rust https://github.com/example/application/this/is/a/made/up/path
 ```

-All of them will detect the repository being `github.com/example/application` and clone it to the correct location.
+All of them will detect the repository as `github.com/example/application` and clone it to the correct location.

 The output of `gc-rust` will all be printed to `stderr` with one exception: the folder location where it was cloned.
 This is useful if you want to create a function that both clones a repository and then `cd` into it: